Gerald-Jinx-Mouse/Gerald-Jinx-Mouse.github.io/index.md

 - **Cassandra** for high-availability distributed systems
 - **Neo4j** for graph data where relationships are as important as entities

-Understanding when to use each technology—relational databases for structured data with complex relationships, NoSQL for flexibility and scale, Spark for large-scale batch processing—is crucial for modern data architects.
+Understanding when to use each technology, relational databases for structured data with complex relationships, NoSQL for flexibility and scale, Spark for large-scale batch processing, is crucial for modern data architects.

 ---